luciaquirke/interpretability/src/notes/in-context-learning-and-induction-heads.md

 pattern matches of the previous one?
 Come back to this.

 ## Definition of in-context Learning

-The "context" is the previously produced tokens in the model output.

 In-context learning is an emergent phenomenon in LLMs where tokens later in the context are easier to predict than tokens earlier in the context.
 This phenomenon can be used to get LLMs to perform specific tasks like translation or